 HD ENCs should be maintained at a minimum as is done for the regular ENC maintenance regime, however where there is a requirement to release the data more regularly this would be possible with the agreement of the RENCs.

-For post-dredging surveys the Hydrographic Office should consider processing the data and releasing an updated HD ENC dataset within 2 weeks of data receipt.
+For post-dredging surveys the Hydrographic Office should consider processing the data and releasing an updated HD ENC dataset as soon as possible.

 In all cases where the continued reliability of a HD ENC may be questioned (for example changed circumstances in ability to resurvey in areas of changeable seabed or in dredged areas; consequences of natural disaster), a course of action should be determined in full consultation with the key stakeholders.
 This may include, for HD ENC datasets having full HD bathymetry coverage, a decision to cancel the cell pending resolution of the issue.
-Such action should commence as soon as it is considered that the CATZOC for the HD bathymetry within the dataset has degraded beyond the recommended CATZOC A1 or A2 level.
+Such action should commence as soon as it is considered that the CATZOC for the HD bathymetry within the dataset has degraded in relevance and accuracy beyond the recommended CATZOC A1, A2 or B level required such that it cannot sufficiently support additional contouring.